-The Nominating and Governance Committee has, as one of its responsibilities, the recommendation of director candidates to the full Board after receiving input from all directors, including the Chairman.
+The Nominating and Governance Committee has, as one of its responsibilities, the recommendation of director candidates to the full Board after receiving input from all directors, including the Chairman of the Board (the "Chairman") and the Chief Executive Officer.

-3. Formal Evaluations of Chairman.
+3. Formal Evaluations of the Chief Executive Officer.

-The Board should establish subjective and objective performance criteria at the beginning of each year for use in formal evaluations of the Chairman.
-The Compensation, Management Development and Succession Committee conducts the evaluation of the Chairman in the context of its review of the Company's performance in meeting its priorities for purposes of awarding compensation.
-The Compensation, Management Development and Succession Committee chair reports to the Board on the evaluation in a Non-Employee Director Session.
+The Board should establish subjective and objective performance criteria at the beginning of each year for use in formal evaluations of the Chief Executive Officer.
+The Compensation, Management Development and Succession Committee conducts the evaluation of the Chief Executive Officer in the context of its review of the Company's performance in meeting its priorities for purposes of awarding compensation.
+The Compensation, Management Development and Succession Committee chair reports to the Board on the evaluation in a Non-Management Director Session.

-4. Assessing Board Performance.
+4. Evaluation of Board and Committee Performance.

-The Nominating and Governance Committee has the responsibility to assess overall Board performance.
-The performance of the Board and the Nominating and Governance, Audit and Compensation, Management Development and Succession Committees shall be evaluated each year.
-Comments regarding individual directors that arise during these evaluations will be directed for their consideration to the Chairman and to the Chairman of the Nominating and Governance Committee.
+The Nominating and Governance Committee has the responsibility to oversee the annual evaluation of the performance of the Board and each of the Audit, Compensation, Management Development and Succession, Nominating and Governance, and Risk Committees.
+Comments regarding individual directors that arise during these evaluations will be directed for their consideration to the Chairman and to the Nominating and Governance Committee chair.